Ownership

 Copy Types

 Not everything moves.
-Primitive types are small and cheap, so Loon copies them instead.
-When you assign an integer to a new binding, both bindings are valid because each has its own independent copy.
+Primitive types are small and cheap, so Loon copies them outright.
+Assign an integer to a new binding and both stay valid, each holding its own independent copy.

 LOON